(1) Enter the Terminator

 I call Mrs P and together we admire the visitor.
 “I suppose you’ll be wanting milk again?”
 I ask and, if it is possible, the purr gets even louder.
 He doesn’t just purr, he buzzes and throbs like a turbocharged chainsaw.
 When he’s feeling really happy about something the borough council’s Environmental Protection Officer reaches for the Noise Abatement Regulations.
 This is not simply a cat, rather he is a force of nature

-It is a truth universally acknowledged that a visiting cat twice seeking sustenance in a stranger’s house must be in want of adoption.
+It is a truth universally acknowledged that a cat twice visiting a stranger’s house to seek sustenance must be in want of adoption.
 We give him his treat, which he enjoys greedily.
 It is like a contract between us; he is our adopted cat, we are his adoptive mugs.

 As we are now in a relationship we agree that our practice of referring to the visitor as “that cat” no longer seems quite right.
 Mrs P tells me about Six Dinner Sid, the title character of a series of children’s picture books by Inga Moore.
 Six Dinner Sid is a cat who blags half a dozen meals a day from six different houses; we suspect our newly adopted friend of similar infidelities, so the name sticks.
 But it gets me thinking also about Sir Sidney Ruff-Diamond, a loveable rogue played by Sid James in Carry On Up the Khyber.